Shared vs Managed WordPress Hosting Explained – Everything You Need To Know!

 Support personnel at your shared host may be extremely friendly, but they’re unlikely to be WordPress experts.

-They’ll usually be able to home in on your problem much more quickly and will, generally speaking, be able to solve issues that shared hosts won’t even get into.
+They’ll usually be able to home in on your problem much more quickly and will, generally speaking, be able to solve issues shared hosts won’t even get into.

 Better Uptime & Scalability

-Due to the highly-tuned nature of the setup, your website will be able to handle a much higher number of viewers with a managed WordPress host than it would be able to when running on shared hosting.
+Because of the highly tuned nature of the setup, your website will be able to handle a much higher number of viewers with a managed WordPress host than it would be able to when running on shared hosting.

-Based on all of the above, I’m sure the prospect of a managed WP environment is beginning to sound pretty great — as indeed it should!
+Based on all of the above, I’m sure the prospect of a managed WordPress environment is beginning to sound pretty great — as indeed it should!
 However, before you decide, there are some downsides of which you should be aware.

 A Higher Price Tag

-If, however, you’re simply running a personal or non-profitable blog, then it may be worth sacrificing all the above-mentioned potential benefits and sticking with shared hosting in order to keep costs to a minimum instead.
+If, however, you’re simply running a personal or non-profitable blog, then it may be worth sacrificing all of the above-mentioned potential benefits and sticking with shared hosting to keep costs to a minimum instead.

-Limitations On Plugins
+Limitations on Plugins